-- The actual refrigerant charge is in accordance with the room size within which the refrigerant containing parts are installed; - The ventilation machinery and outlets are operating adequately and are not obstructed; - If an indirect refrigerating circuit is being used, the secondary circuits shall be checked for the presence of refrigerant; - Marking to the equipment continues to be visible and legible, marking and signs that are illegible shall be corrected; - Refrigeration pipe or components are installed in a position where they are unlikely to be exposed to any substance which may corrode refrigerant containing components, unless the components are constructed of materials which are inherently resistant to being corroded or are suitably protected against being so corroded.
+- a. the actual refrigerant charge is in accordance with the room size within which the refrigerant containing parts are installed; - the ventilation machinery and outlets are operating adequately and are not obstructed; - if an indirect refrigerating circuit is being used, the secondary circuits shall be checked for the presence of refrigerant; - marking to the equipment continues to be visible and legible, marking and signs that are illegible shall be corrected; - e. refrigeration pipe or components are installed in a position where they are unlikely to be exposed to any substance which may corrode refrigerant containing components, unless the components are constructed of materials which are inherently resistant to being corroded or are suitably protected against being so corroded.